Cut Color & Create

 Some of the materials that we work with when creating cards can be messy, and some can stain.
 To protect the table, workbench, or counter that you are working at you may want to get some of these:

-Glass Mat – Good strong surface that is easy to clean off (including glue) – Tim Holtz Glass Media Mat
+Glass Mat – Good strong surface that is easy to clean off (including glue) – The Squirrel & Vine Glass Mat from LDRS or the Tim Holtz Glass Media Mat

 Water Media Mat – Non-stick, waterproof, and heat-resistant surface.
 I use this mat to do all of my ink blending.
 It holds your card panel in place and it also holds your ink pads in place – Waffle Flower Water Media Mat